SMART Goals: What They Are and How To Create Your Own (With Examples)

 SMART goals are easy to create, no matter your role, and both success and failure can be clearly determined.
 That’s because each letter in “SMART” stands for one aspect of every excellent goal:

-- M for Measurable: A good goal should have some kind of unit of measurement so that you know just how successful you were, or by how much you fell short.
+A good goal should have some kind of unit of measurement so that you know just how successful you were, or by how much you fell short.
+Defining a goal this way can seem intimidating at first.
+How do you pick the right metric and the right target?
+That comes with experience, knowing your capabilities, and being willing to push your limits.

-- T for Time-bound: Don’t leave goals open-ended..
+Don’t leave goals open-ended.
 If your goal doesn’t have a deadline, there’s no pressure to actually work towards it.
 That pressure is a good thing.
+Not only does it help you keep working on your goal, but it also helps you stay aligned with other teams.
+Don’t hesitate to look at the deadlines of your collaborators for inspiration here.

-When you’re crafting goals, just remember these five elements: specific, measurable, achievable, relevant, and time-bound.
+When you’re crafting SMART goals, just remember these five elements: specific, measurable, achievable, relevant, and time-bound.
+Bringing them all together into a goal that’s relevant for you can take time: practice makes perfect.

 How to create SMART goals